korenekorologos/liriBot/README.md

 # liriBot

-LiriBot has many similarities to Siri, the difference is is that LiriBot is a LIRI is a Language Interpretation and Recognition Interface, while Siri is not.
+LiriBot has many similarities to Siri, the difference is is that LiriBot is a Language Interpretation and Recognition Interface(LIRI), while Siri is not.
 It is a command line node app that takes in parameters and then gives you back the data.

 **APIs used:** <br>
 OMDB, Spotify & Bands in Town